Full Rhyme: Monosyllabic; Disyllabic; Trisyllabic

 Need other guides than you.

 In his first stanza, Davis states his theme: now married and with children, he does not find his literary-spiritual heroes as solacing as he once did.
-In the second stanza, he develops the theme, praising the eloquence with which they speak of serious issues but noting that they are silent on the subject of teenage rage.
+In the second stanza, he develops the theme, praising the eloquence with which they speak of various serious issues but noting that they are silent on the subject of teenage rage.
 In the third stanza, he observes that this subject has become especially critical since, as a father, he must adjudicate disputes between his children, who don’t always appreciate his efforts.
 The fourth and final stanza states the conclusion he draws from the situation: he’ll now have to look elsewhere for guidance.

 Though Davis closes the first two stanzas with semi-colons rather than periods, each is grammatically self-contained, as are the third and fourth stanzas.
 This arrangement enables us to follow his argument easily and to grasp, understand, and sympathize with his plight (and be touched by the bittersweet humor with which he meets it).

-Just as poets can vary the disposition of their lines—end-stopping one here and enjambing one there—so as to give full focus and expression to their subject matter, so poets can manipulate stanzas for expressive purposes—now closing them up, now running them on—with a view to rendering as precisely as possible qualities of movement, image, or idea.
+Just as poets can vary the disposition of their lines—end-stopping one here and enjambing one there--to give full focus and expression to their subject matter, so poets can manipulate stanzas for expressive purposes—now closing them up, now running them on—with a view to rendering as precisely as possible qualities of movement, image, or idea.
 Richard Wilbur is master of this technique.
 His early poem “A Baroque Wall-Fountain in the Villa Sciarra” is a tour de force in this respect.
 The stanzas spill from one into another in the way that the fountain’s waters rise from its jet and splash down into and over the basins below.